chiragvaze/movietrack/frontend/README.md

 ### Adding Movies

 1. Login to your account
-2. Use the "Add New Movie" form on the dashboard
+2. Click "Add Movie" button on the dashboard
+3. Search for movie in TMDB database (auto-complete suggestions)
+4. Select movie from results (auto-fills all data + poster)
+5. Or manually enter movie details
-3. Enter movie title, year, status (watched/watchlist), and rating
+6. Set status (watched/watchlist/watching) and rating
-4. Click "Add Movie"
+7. Click "Add Movie"

 ### Managing Movies

+- **Search**: Use the search bar to find movies by title
+- **Sort**: Use the sort dropdown (title, year, rating, date added)
 - **Filter**: Click filter buttons to view all, watched, or watchlist movies
+- **Edit**: Click the edit icon to modify movie details
-- **Delete**: Click the trash icon on any movie card to remove it
+- **Delete**: Click the trash icon (with custom confirm modal)
+- **View Details**: Click any movie card for full information
-- **View Stats**: See your statistics at the top of the dashboard
+- **View Stats**: See statistics at the top of the dashboard
+- **View Analytics**: Click "Analytics" in sidebar for comprehensive charts 📊

+### Analytics Dashboard 📊

+1. Click "Analytics" in the sidebar menu
+2. View your collection statistics:
+   - **Quick Stats**: Total content, watch time, avg rating, streak
+   - **Content Distribution**: Pie chart of Movies vs TV Shows
+   - **Top Genres**: Bar chart of your favorite genres
+   - **Rating Distribution**: See how you rate content (color-coded)
+   - **7-Day Activity**: Track your weekly adding pattern
+   - **Top Rated**: Your highest-rated movies/shows
+   - **Recent Additions**: Latest items you've added
+3. Charts update automatically based on your collection

 ### Logging Out